On December 10, 2019, the Board of Directors of Safilo Group S.p.A. approved the new Group Business Plan 2020-2024.

 Deliver Margin Expansion

-The exit of the LVMH luxury licenses makes it necessary for Safilo to initiate an industrial reorganization and restructuring plan, promptly responding to the new production scenario that the Company will be facing, by realigning its manufacturing footprint.
+The exit of the LVMH luxury licenses has made it necessary for Safilo to initiate an industrial reorganization and restructuring plan, promptly responding to the new production scenario by realigning its manufacturing footprint.